-Our program is based on the Guidelines for Developing and Evaluating Public and Community Psychiatry Training Fellowships from the American Association of Community Psychiatrists.
-Your training activities will incorporate these core elements either conceptually, directly, or with modifications, including:
+Our Public Psychiatry Fellowship Program is based on the guidelines for developing and evaluating public and community psychiatry training fellowship programs from the American Association of Community Psychiatrists.
+Your training activities will incorporate these core elements either conceptually, directly, or with modifications.

 Management Practicum Series

 You will learn current issues facing psychiatric medical directors in practice as managers.
 Together, we will prioritize and analyze problems, managerial styles, and offer solutions and support.

 As fellows, you will present six seminars through the course of the year, incorporating the congruence model to describe your residency training program and your site at the beginning and again at the end of the year.
 You will do a fiscal presentation, a systems-based clinical presentation, and a program evaluation/quality Improvement presentation.
 You will be encouraged to develop projects for scholarly presentation or publication.

 You will be encouraged to analyze the background, development, and organization of the various sites, which are typically chosen by the guest speakers or faculty.
 Sites may include mental health, social service, governmental, and non-profit entities.